-About the Project Managment Office
+About the Project Management Office

-Who we are and what we do
+Who we are

 Andy is the Head of the University of Otago’s Project Management Office (UOPMO).
 Andy is one of a handful of individuals in New Zealand that have been independently assessed as achieving P3M3 maturity level 4 and above.
 Before joining the University of Otago, Andy was the University of Auckland’s enterprise portfolio manager.
 Andy has also held project roles in a Welsh regional education consortia and a fortune 500 company.

 Pepijn ensures that the best set of projects are in place to achieve the University’s strategic goals with optimised value for money.
 His expertise includes benefits management, long-term capital planning, project recovery, and quality assurance.
 Pepijn has worked on multiple high-profile business cases for the University and was previously a project management consultant in the Otago region.

 Sara is an Otago graduate with an undergraduate degree in Neuroscience and a post-graduate diploma in Business Administration.
 Sara joined the UOPMO in July 2019.
 Her main experience lies in PMO environments where she’s held roles in project analysis and management, programme management, change management, internal and external communications, and strategy.
 She works with project owners to develop robust business cases.

 Please note: Sara is away on parental leave until February 2022.
 Naomi weaver is the Manager of Business Case Development while Sara is away.